AbdulHadi1010/CKA-Practice-Questions/Practice Questions.md

 kubectl create pvc my-pvc --access-modes=ReadWriteMany --resources=requests.storage=10Gi --storage-class=manual
 ```

-## Task 2
+## Task 2:

-*Create a service account my-sa in new namespace my-ns. *
+Create a service account my-sa in new namespace my-ns.

-*Create a cluster role with the name new-cluster-role and ensure the role only can create and list below resources. *
+Create a cluster role with the name new-cluster-role and ensure the role only can create and list below resources.

 • DaemonSets • Deployments • Replicaset • Pods